ESIPFed/usage-based-discovery/README.md

 ## Local Development

-These instructions have only been tested on macOS.
+The following instructions have only been tested on macOS.
+However the app can be run entirely in Docker (see [Makefile](Makefile) for relevant Docker commands).

 - Install (and use) **python3.8**.
 We recommend using a tool like **pyenv**.
 - Install Docker Desktop